JamieLee0510/mem0-ts/README.md

 ```

 > [!NOTE]
-> The Mem0-TS currently (20240727) is only supported OpenAI LLM and embeddings.
+> The Mem0-TS currently (20240727) is only supported OpenAI LLM; however, embedding model could use huggingface and ollama.

 Set OpenAI key: